phreeza/manuscript_axon_potentials/doc/manuscript.md

 multiplied by the local density of the fibers $n$, while the weighting function is replaced by its spatial derivative $w'$.
 In the second component,
 $I_\lambda$ is multiplied by the derivative of the density $n'$, but here the weighting function $w$ is unchanged.
+The functions $w$ and $w'$ are shown in the time and frequency domain in figure 4.

-- relate to the two components right here
+Further inspection of the two components shows an intriguing similarity to the properties of the response observed in the previous sections.
+The first component is high-pass filtered, and is related to the fiber density, just like 'noise' component in Figure 1 and the high-frequency component in the barn owl data and model.
+The second component is low-pass filtered, and related to the derivative of the fiber density, just like the firing rate pulse related deflection in Figure 1, and the low-frequency component in the barn owl.

-The utility of this decomposition will become clear when considering a minimal example of a fiber density distribution in the shape of a piecewise constant
+The origin of the distinct components will become even clear when considering a minimal example of a fiber density distribution in the shape of a piecewise constant
 function: